enovz/APIs-based-on-directory-structure/README.md

 Common middlewears are defined in the lib/api/middlewear/common directory

-* in the common directory we define middlewears that are common to all endpoints on a certan route
+* in the common directory we define middlewears that are common to all endpoints
 * require the wanted middlewear in the api/lib/middlewear/index.js, add it to the middlewear object and it will be run on every endpoint

 ### Motivation